www.ConcreteThinker.com

 Radiant Flooring GuideRadient Panel Association.

-Available for $19.
+Available for download for free.

 This publication is designed to help homeowners and building designers understand their choices.
 It includes information on how radiant floors work, how to include radiant floor in your design, hydronic (hot water) and/or electric, product directory, gallery of radiant systems, resource guide, selecting floor coverings for radiant floors: wood, decorative concrete, tile, stone, marble, carpet, laminate flooring, resilient flooring.